Oregon State vs. Utah State LA Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 Over/Under Insights

-- Oregon State and its opponents have gone over the current 66.5-point total in five of 12 games this season.
+- Oregon State has combined with its opponents to score more than 67.5 points in four of 12 games this season.

-- This contest's over/under is 15.3 points more than the 51.2 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 51.2 points per game, 16.3 fewer than this contest's over/under.

-- The average total in Beavers games this season is 59.9, 6.6 points fewer than Saturday's total of 66.5 .
+- The Beavers and their opponents score an average of 59.9 points per game, 7.6 fewer than Saturday's total.

-- In 2021, games involving the Aggies have averaged a total of 59.7 points, 6.8 fewer than this game's set over/under.
+- The 59.7 PPG average total in Aggies games this season is 7.8 points fewer than this game's over/under.

 Oregon State Stats and Trends

-- Oregon State has eclipsed the over/under in 50% of its opportunities this year (six times over 12 games with a set point total).
+- Oregon State's games this year have hit the over in 50% of its opportunities (six times in 12 games with a set point total).

 - When Oregon State puts up more than 25.3 points, it is 6-2 against the spread and 6-2 overall.

-- In games that Oregon State amasses more than 390.9 yards, the team is 5-3 against the spread and 5-3 overall.
+- When Oregon State churns out more than 390.9 yards, the team is 5-3 against the spread and 5-3 overall.

-- The Beavers have 16 giveaways this season, while the Aggies have 19 takeaways .

 - Find the latest spread and moneyline odds for Oregon State at SISportsbook.